GNB2023/BioEngSport/11 Sept 2023/Extraction of muscle synergies in sports/Dataset/README.md

 ## METHODOLOGICAL INFORMATION
 ### Description of methods used for collection/generation of data:
-sEMG signals were acquired from 13 muscles of the injured (or dominant) lower limb and trunk through electromyography wireless probes (BTS FreeEMG 1000, BTS Bioengineering, Milan, Italy) fixed on EMG electrodes (Ag/AgCl) applied over Tibialis Anterior (TA), Peroneus Longus (PL), Peroneus Brevis (PB), Soleus (SO), Lateral Gastrocnemius (LG), Vastus Medialis (VM), Vastus Lateralis (VL), Rectus Femoris (RF), Biceps Femoris (BF), Semitendinosus (ST), Gluteus Medius (GM), Longissimus Dorsii Omolateral to the injured (or dominant) lower limb (LDO), and Longissimus Dorsii of Contralateral side (LDC) in accordance with SENIAM recommendations.
+sEMG signals were acquired from 13 muscles of the injured (or dominant) lower limb and trunk through electromyography wireless probes (BTS FreeEMG 1000, BTS Bioengineering, Milan, Italy) fixed on EMG electrodes (Ag/AgCl) applied over Tibialis Anterior (TA), Peroneus Longus (PL), Peroneus Brevis (PB), Soleus (SO), Lateral Gastrocnemius (LG), Vastus Medialis (VM), Vastus Lateralis (VL), Rectus Femoris (RF), Biceps Femoris (BF), Semitendinosus (ST), Gluteus Medius (GM), Longissimus Dorsii of Ipsilateral (or dominant) lower limb (LDI), and Longissimus Dorsii of Contralateral side (LDC) in accordance with SENIAM recommendations.
 To reduce skin impedance, before electrode application, the skin area was shaved and cleaned with ethyl alcohol.
 A footswitch (Fsw) was placed under the first metatarsal head of the uninjured (non-dominant) foot.
 SEMG and Fsw signals were recorded with a sampling frequency of 1000 Hz.

 Further details on data acquisitions can be found here:
 1. Ghislieri, M. et al. Muscle Synergy Assessment during Single-Leg Stance.
 IEEE Transactions on Neural Systems and Rehabilitation Engineering, 2020.
 Doi: 10.1109/TNSRE.2020.3030847